Orlando Cruz

-Orlando Cruz (born July 1, 1981) is a Puerto Rican professional boxer.
+Orlando Cruz (born July 1, 1981) is a retired Puerto Rican professional boxer.
 As an amateur, he represented Puerto Rico at the 2000 Olympic Games in Australia.

 Biography

 On October 4, 2012, Cruz officially came out in an interview with Jessi Losada from Telemundo.
 Scholars who studied his coming-out interviews, describe how Cruz’s coming-out process was influenced by factors like homophobia and toxic masculinity as he navigated his masculinity and sexuality in the media.
 In doing so, he became the first boxer to come out as gay while still active professionally, stating that "I have and will always be a proud Puerto Rican.
 I have always been and always will be a proud gay man".
 He won his first fight since coming out on October 20, 2012.
 He was among the first class of inductees into the National Gay and Lesbian Sports Hall of Fame on August 2, 2013.

+Puerto Rican Boxing Commissioner Dommys Delgado Berty was one of the first to give Orlando encouragement publicly, stating that: "Orlando has proven an excellent boxer with very good chances of becoming a world champion.
+We do know that it (boxing) is a very macho sport.
+(To) Those who don;t want to fight with him, well, don;t fight (him)".

 In July 2016, Orlando Cruz dedicated his match with Alejandro Valdez to the gay citizens murdered at the Pulse nightclub shooting in Florida.
 Nearly half the victims were Puerto Rican, and Cruz lost four friends in this tragedy.
 At the weigh-in for the match, Cruz proudly wore a pair of rainbow-striped briefs, and the bell tolled once for each of the forty-nine victims killed in the shooting.
+In the match, Cruz knocked out Valdez in seven rounds.

 In an interview with El Vocero, Cruz claimed that he did not plan on retiring anytime soon and told Puerto Rican paper editors about his plans to continue making history.
 “At 35-years-old—I feel great.
 I know my opponent will come to fight but I am prepared and ready for victory and then to be crowned world champion.
 I’m focused on becoming the only gay world champion in boxing history."